Physics and Economics: Modeling and Forecasting

 Aspect Physics Economics

-Nature of Systems Deterministic systems with clear physical laws Often nonlinear and chaotic systems
+Nature of systems Deterministic systems with clear physical laws Often non-linear and chaotic systems

-Objective of Modeling Predict the behavior of physical systems Analyze and anticipate economic trends
+Objective of modeling Predict the behavior of physical systems Analyze and anticipate economic trends

-Modeling Tools Pure mathematics and physical models Econometrics and statistical models
+Modeling tools Pure mathematics and physical models Econometrics and statistical models

-Application of Results Direct technological applications Economic policies and decisions
+Application of results Direct technological applications Economic policies and decisions

 Interdisciplinarity Interactions with chemistry, engineering Interactions with sociology, psychology

-Complexity of Models Models often based on simple principles Models encompassing many varied factors
+Complexity of models Models often based on simple principles Models encompassing many varied factors

-Evolution of Theories Stability of physical laws over time Regular revisions of economic theories
+Evolution of theories Stability of physical laws over time Regular revisions of economic theories

 The Complexity of Economic Modeling